John and Lorena Bobbitt: Arrest and trial

-When Lorena was arrested on June 23, 1993, she told the police, "He always have orgasm, and he doesn't wait for me ever to have orgasm.
+When Lorena was arrested on June 23, 1993, she told the police, "He always have[sic] orgasm, and he doesn't wait for me ever to have orgasm.
 He's selfish."
 This conversation with Detective Peter Weintz was tape-recorded, and the transcript was read later in the trial by Mary Grace O'Brien, the Prince William County Assistant Commonwealth's Attorney who was prosecuting Lorena.

 During the trial, the Bobbitts revealed details of their volatile relationship and the events that led to the assault.
 Lorena stated that John sexually, physically, and emotionally abused her during their marriage, claiming that he had flaunted his infidelities and forced her to have an abortion.
-Her defense attorneys, who included the defense lawyer Blair D. Howard, maintained that John's constant abuse eventually caused Lorena to "snap" because she was suffering from clinical depression and a possible bout of post traumatic stress disorder (PTSD) due to the abuse.
-John denied the allegations of abuse; however, when he was cross-examined by Howard, his statements often conflicted with known facts, severely weakening the prosecution's case.
+Her defense attorneys, including Blair D. Howard, maintained that John's constant abuse eventually caused Lorena to "snap" because she was suffering from clinical depression and possibly post-traumatic stress disorder due to abuse.
+John denied the allegations of abuse; however, when he was cross-examined by Howard, his statements often conflicted with known facts.

-Lorena testified that John had raped her and physically battered her on multiple occasions prior to the evening of the incident, that they lacked financial stability, and that he stole her earnings and spent the proceeds.
-The prosecution conceded that John had demonstrated a history of abuse toward his wife and that this abuse created a context for the assault.
+Lorena testified that John had raped her and physically battered her on multiple occasions prior to the evening of the incident, that they lacked financial stability, and that John stole and spent her own income.
+The prosecution conceded that John had demonstrated a history of abuse toward his wife, which created a context for the assault.
 Expert witnesses for both sides testified that "he had mentally and physically battered her; that the abuse was escalating; and that, by 1993, she lived in constant fear of him."
-The defense strategy emphasized Lorena's action as being a mix of self-defense and temporary insanity constituting an "irresistible impulse" due to the history and pattern of abuse and rape.
-One expert witness testified that, "Lorena believed and was immobilized by John's threat, 'I will find you, whether we're divorced or separated.
+The defense strategy emphasized Lorena's action as being a mix of self-defense and temporary insanity constituting an "irresistible impulse".
+One expert witness testified that, "Lorena believed and was immobilized by John's threat that 'I will find you, whether we're divorced or separated.
 And wherever I find you, I'll have sex with you whenever I want to.

 John was later acquitted of marital sexual assault by a jury of nine women and three men.
 He gave multiple versions of what had happened that evening in question, relating at various times to police and to the court that "they had not had sex; that Lorena had tried to initiate sex, but he had been too tired; that they had had sex, but he had slept through it; and that the sex had been consensual."

 After seven hours of deliberation, the jury found Lorena not guilty by reason of insanity caused by an irresistible impulse to sexually wound John.
 As a result, she could not be held liable for her actions.
-Under state law, the judge ordered Lorena to undergo a 45-day evaluation period at Central State Hospital in Petersburg, after which she would be released.
-In 1995, after six years of marriage, John and Lorena finalized their divorce.
+Under state law, the judge ordered Lorena to undergo a 45-day evaluation period at Central State Hospital in Petersburg, Virginia, after which she would be released.
+In 1995, John and Lorena finalized their divorce.